7 Best Homeowners Insurance Companies in New York of 2023

 One of the big differences between an HO-3 and an HO-5 is that while there are restrictions on the situations you can file a claim for damage to your possessions, there's not as many restrictions for this in an HO-5 and generally claims can be made on an open perils basis.

-What HO-5 Policies Do Not Cover
+What HO-5 Policies Typically Do Not Cover

 Because you can more easily file a claim in most circumstances, here are common points of exclusions in HO-5's: